-Every home in France must be equipped with an independent smoke alarm (DAAF Détecteur avertisseur autonome de fumée) by March 8, 2015 at the latest.
+Every home in France must be equipped with an independent smoke alarm (DAAF Détecteur avertisseur autonome de fumée).

 The DAAF has to comply with the norm NF EN14604 or CE EN14604 and can be powered by battery or electricity as long as it is connected to a security power source destined to keep it in operation in case of a power outage.
 It has to be loud enough to wake up a sleeping occupant.